NORFOLK, Va. – A man involved in a 2015 gentleman’s club murder was found guilty Tuesday.

 Raiquan Turner was previously convicted of First Degree Felony Murder, two counts of Robbery, two counts of Use of a Firearm, and Conspiracy after a jury trial.

 Turner was sentenced to three life terms plus 18 years in prison.

-Keith Mitchell pleaded guilty to Accessory After the Fact – Homicide, and is scheduled to be sentenced on May 22, 2017.
+Keith Mitchell pleaded guilty to Accessory After the Fact – Homicide, and was sentenced to five years with four years suspended on June 12.

 Watson has prior convictions for Unlawful Wounding and Unlawfully Shooting into an Occupied Dwelling.